this page last modified

 - Childhood Leukemia: A Guide for Families, Friends, and Caregivers, 4th ed., by Nancy Keene, 2010.

-A podcast: "Preparing Your Child for Medical Procedures" on the cancer.net website.
+A good reference: "Preparing Your Child for Medical Procedures" on the cancer.net website.

 Spinal is a short cut term for spinal tap, and is also called LP (for lumbar puncture) or intrathecal (IT).
 Spinals are performed both to check the CNS fluid for cancer cells and to treat the CNS with chemotherapy.